s-nagaev/chibi/README.md

 - Cross-platform support (amd64, arm64, armv7).
 - MIT License.

+## Try it!

+- You can try a DEMO version of the Chibi bot by using [@ChibiDemoBot](https://t.me/ChibiDemoBot).
+An OpenAI API Key is not required, but there are only 4 free requests available.
+- You can also use a public version of the Chibi bot by using [@ChibiPublicBot](https://t.me/ChibiPublicBot).
+An OpenAI Key is required.

 ## System Requirements

 The application is not resource-demanding at all.
 It works perfectly on both Raspberry Pi 3A with 512MB RAM and the cheapest AWS EC2 Instance `t4g.nano` (2 arm64 cores, 512MB RAM), while being able to serve many people simultaneously.
 I would say that if your machine belongs to a supported architecture and can run Docker, the application will work.